qbzgrp/qbzgrp.github.io/content/_index.md

       text: |
         <br>

         Lipids are structurally very diverse molecules.
 Different classes of lipids have different chemical properties, which makes their separation and identification from a complex biological sample very challenging.
-We developed methods for comprehensive untargeted lipidomics, which include offline 2DLC separation coupled with high resolution mass spectrometry, novel ion chemistry OzNOxESI for determination of C=C unsaturation within lipids, and isobaric chemical labeling for more sensitive and multiplexed analysis of gangliosides.
+We developed methods for comprehensive lipidomic analysis, which include offline 2DLC separation coupled with high resolution mass spectrometry, novel ion chemistry OzNOxESI for determination of C=C unsaturation within lipids, isobaric chemical labeling for more sensitive and multiplexed analysis of gangliosides, and very specific method for distinguishing isomeric oxylipins.

   - block: hero
     content:
       title: |
-        Human disease biomarkers and pathogenesis
+        Human disease biomarkers and human performance assessment
       image:
-        filename: welcome.jpg
+        filename: mehari.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        Reliable biomarkers are greatly needed in clinics for early diagnosis of human diseases and for assessment of human performance.
+Our lab is the first one reported the most comprehensive profiling of longitudinal plasma proteome changes during childhood development.
+Applying proteomics and lipidomics, we have identified panels of proteins that predict the onset of type 1 diabetes, established gangliosides as critical factors in hepatitus A virus entry into the host cells and assessed many functional foods in their effect on mitigating the inflammation induced by intensive exercise.
+This line of research is typically done collaboratively with renowned scientists and clinicians in diabetes, hepatitis, virology and sports medicine.

   - block: hero
     content:
       title: |
         Informatics
       image:
-        filename: welcome.jpg
+        filename: software.png
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        We developed tools for automated processing of isotopic labeling mass spectrometry data and of the novel OzNOxESI ion chemistry data.
+Developing niche software to facilitate mass spectrometric data processing and data visualization will be a continous focus area in our research.

   - block: markdown
     id: apply